ITensor/website/docs/classes.md

 * [[Sweeps|classes/sweeps]].
 Class for specifying DMRG sweep parameters.

-Note that class documentation may omit minor details that do not change method semantics, for example, notating a function signature as `f(ITensor T)` even though its actual signature is `f(const ITensor& T)` for reasons of efficiency.
+Note that class documentation may omit minor details that do not change method semantics, for example, describing a particular function signature as `f(ITensor T)` even though its actual signature is `f(const ITensor& T)` for reasons of efficiency.